 To ensure positive outcomes for workers, the WEST Principles will:

 Establish guidelines to ensure technologies are inclusive, secure, and impactful for all workers

 Mobilize industry leaders and influencers to leverage worker-centric solutions

 Create an industry space for shared insights and learnings around worker engagement

-Convened by Humanity United and Laborlink by Good World Solutions, the authors of the WEST Principles also include GeoPoll, MicroBenefits, Ulula, and Workplace Options.
+Convened by Humanity United and Laborlink by Good World Solutions, the authors of the WEST Principles also include GeoPoll, MicroBenefits, Ulula, and Labor Solutions.
 The Principles were collaboratively developed in consultation with stakeholders across supply chains including brands, employers, NGOs, industry leaders, and issue experts.
 The authors commit to uphold the WEST Principles and welcome stakeholder groups across supply chains to endorse them to signal their commitment.